CyberPenguinAlpha/CyberPenguinAlpha/README.md

 ## 🕵 Howdy 🐱‍💻

 I'm Alex, a Computer Science and Cybersecurity student from San Antonio, TX.
-I enjoy studying data security and information assurance, and my intrests currently lie in Postquantum Cryptography and AI-driven intrusion prevention.
+I enjoy studying data security and information assurance, and my interests currently lie in Postquantum Cryptography and AI-driven intrusion prevention.

 This GitHub is a living record of my code projects to date, spanning my first HelloWorld to my latest school projects.
 Thank you for stopping by!